 Listed in order of increasing complexity and dimensionality of $V_{\text{bias}}$, the molecules used to test TT-Metadynamics in this work were alanine dipeptide (i.e., $N$-acetyl-alanyl-$N'$-methylamide), trialanine, ditryptophan, and a peptide of nine $\alpha$-aminoisobutyric acids (AIB$_9$).
 Alanine dipeptide was mainly included for easy visualization of the bias potential (in 2D) and validation of TT-Metadynamics.
 Trialanine and ditryptophan involved a dimensionality of $V_{\text{bias}}$ large enough (6D and 8D, respectively) for the practical benefits of TT-Metadynamics over its traditional variant to become apparent.
 Finally, AIB$_9$ was chosen because it is known to exhibit strong metastability, with several local minima separating two stable helical conformations \cite{buchenberg2015hierarchical,sittel2017principal,biswas2018metadynamics,mehdi2022accelerating,wang2022data,strahan2023inexact}; a dimension of $V_{\text{bias}}$ as high as 14 was required for our simulations to sample the free energies along selected dihedral angles accurately.

 Simulations were performed using the Langevin integrator in GROMACS 2024.2~\cite{abraham2015gromacs}, with the timestep and temperature set to 2 fs and 300 K, respectively.
 All systems except AIB$_9$ were modeled in vacuum with the AMBER99SB-ILDN force field~\cite{hornak2006comparison}.
-In the case of AIB$_9$, we used the same starting structure and force field (CHARMM36m~\cite{huang2017charmm36m}) as that used for Ref.~\citenum{mehdi2022accelerating}, without the water molecules.
+In the case of AIB$_9$, we used the same starting structure and force field (CHARMM36m~\cite{huang2017charmm36m}) as in Ref.~\citenum{mehdi2022accelerating}, without the water molecules.
 All simulations were preceded by an initial steepest descent energy minimization.

-TT-Sketch is performed every $\tau$ steps; we use $\tau=5\times10^6$ for all calculations except those involving alanine dipeptide, which use $\tau=5\times10^5$.
+TT-Sketch is performed every $\tau$ steps; we use $\tau=5\times10^5$ for the alanine dipeptide calculations and $\tau=5\times10^6$ for all other calculations.
 The Gaussian list defined in Eq.~\eqref{eq:metad} is reset after each sketching step to keep the active list small.
-After the first $\tau$ steps, the sum of Gaussian functions defined in Eq.~\eqref{eq:metad} is fitted to a TT, which becomes the new bias potential.
-From this point on, the bias potential is computed by adding evaluations of this TT function with sums over the new Gaussian list.
+After the first $\tau$ steps, the sum of Gaussian functions defined in Eq.~\eqref{eq:metad} is fit to a TT, which becomes the new bias potential.
+The bias potential is then computed by adding evaluations of this TT function with sums over the new Gaussian list.
 In subsequent sketching steps, both the Gaussian list and the prior TT are inputs into the TT-Sketch algorithm to form the next TT.
-This procedure is summarized in Algorithm~\ref{alg:full_algorithm}.
-Note that the Gaussian heights $h_i$ from Eq.~\eqref{eq:metad} follow the well-tempered format of the original metadynamics scheme:
+A potential concern with this approach is that errors can accumulate.
+However, metadynamics is self-correcting: Gaussians are deposited in regions where the bias is deficient.
+The procedure is summarized in Algorithm~\ref{alg:full_algorithm}.